If you ever used subway you should know what Binary Search Tree is

 How you’re using BST?

-• Remember that nodes are sorted.
-Eventually, all our turns (tree nodes) became sorted by the distance to exit #8.
+.
 It means that for every turn you make you have a hint — if the right turn is closer to the target then all other turns after the right one will be even closer.
-And the opposite is also true — if the left turn is farther from the target then all other turns after the left one will be even farther.

-• Perform search — make a decision.
+And the opposite is also true — if the left turn is farther from the target then all other turns after the left one will be even farther. - Perform search — make a decision.
 So you’re standing in the root node.
-If you look to the right you would see that the next node (next turn) is 8 steps far from the target (node with number 8).
+If you look to the right you would see that the next node (next turn) is

+).
 Meanwhile, the left turn will draw you farther from the target and you’ll be 19 steps far from it.
 So you decide to turn right.
 By doing so you’re actually performing a binary search.
-Binary because there are only two options that exists for each turn.
+Binary because there are only two options that exists for each turn. - Perform a search for every other node.
+If you keep doing it on every node (every turn) you’ll get to the target node you’re looking and you do it pretty fast (only

 Now, I hope, we can replace those bla-bla-blas from official Binary Search Tree definition that you’ve already met at the beginning of the article.
 Here we go: